 SOLAS Chapters XI-1 and XI-2 discuss the roles of the contracting governments and their obligations in the overall scheme to enhance maritime security.
-Familiarity with this information will help trainees comprehend how and why their own governments have acted and how they may experience the port state control exercised by another government.
+An understanding of this information will help trainees comprehend how and why their own governments have acted and how they may experience the port state control exercised by another government.